BambooL/Interpretation/README.md

 ## Credits

+This work is folked from LSTMVis.
 LSTMVis is a collaborative project of Hendrik Strobelt, Sebastian Gehrmann, Bernd Huber, Hanspeter Pfister, and Alexander M. Rush at Harvard SEAS.